Marc-André Fleury: Minnesota Wild (2022–2025)

 On March 21, 2022, Fleury was traded to the Minnesota Wild in exchange for a conditional 2022 second-round pick, which would become a first-round pick if the Wild reached the 2022 Western Conference finals with Fleury winning four games in the process.
 Bill Guerin, the general manager of the Wild, was formerly a teammate of Fleury's on the Penguins.
 Fleury made his debut with the Wild in a March 26 game against the Columbus Blue Jackets, backstopping them to a 3–2 overtime victory.
-After the game a fan threw a bouquet of flowers on the ice, which Fleury stated that was the first time that has ever happened.
+After the game, a fan threw a bouquet of flowers on the ice, which Fleury stated that was the first time that has ever happened.

 Fleury recorded a 9–2–0 record with a .910 save percentage in 11 regular season games with the Wild.
 The team's other goaltender, Cam Talbot, had gone 8–0–3 with a .925 save percentage since Fleury's arrival, as a result of which there was debate as to who the team would choose to start the first round of the Stanley Cup playoffs against the St. Louis Blues.
 Ultimately, the nod was given to Fleury.
-With Fleury in net the Wild initially took a 2–1 series lead, before losing the fourth and fifth games to face elimination in game 6.
+With Fleury in net the Wild initially took a 2–1 series lead, before losing the fourth and fifth games to face elimination in game six.
 Fleury was replaced by Talbot, but the Wild were eliminated by the Blues 4 games to 2.

 On July 7, 2022, Fleury opted to forgo free agency and signed a two-year, $7 million contract extension to remain with the Wild.
 The Wild's decision to extend Fleury caused conflict with Talbot, who was subsequently traded to the Ottawa Senators in exchange for Filip Gustavsson.
 On October 30, Fleury earned his 62nd shootout win and became the leader in NHL career shootout wins when the Wild defeated the Blackhawks.
 Gustavsson would outperform Fleury for much of the middle of the season, leading to some speculation as to who would serve as the team's starter.
-Fleury acknowledged his difficulties, assessing he had "been in my head probably too much."
+Fleury acknowledged his difficulties, assessing he had "been in [his] head probably too much."
 His play improved as the Wild headed into March, embarking on a lengthy points streak.

 On December 31, 2023, Fleury played his 1,000th NHL game, becoming just the fourth goaltender to reach the mark.
 On January 15, 2024, Fleury became the second-winningest goaltender in NHL history after earning his 552nd win in the Wild's 5–0 victory against the New York Islanders.
+Surpassing Patrick Roy on the all-time wins list, he moved up behind Martin Brodeur, who holds the record.